This is your list of the Top 6 Best Amazon FBA Courses in 2021.

 These are the "big guns" of the Amazon Private Label Community, and I not only rank them here, but I also offer full, in-depth reviews for each of them as well as quick bio of each Amazon coaches.

-To show you that I am qualified to write these reviews, you should know that my team and I have created two 6-figure product lines on Amazon, which we recently sold for 7 figures apiece.
+To show you that I am qualified to write these reviews, you should know that my partner and I have created two 6-figure product lines on Amazon.

 So I have been very active as a seller on Amazon, using the fulfillment services offered by Bezos' company.

 That said, I am not a know-it-all type guru, just a millennial intent on maximizing the value of the internet.

 The Bottom line:

 Wondering what criteria I use to evaluate each course?